Use a prompt flow to manage conversation in a chat app

 • Use the default settings

-6. In Azure AI Foundry portal, in your project, in the navigation pane on the left, under My assets, select the Models + endpoints page.
+2. In Azure AI Foundry portal, in the navigation pane, in the My assets section, select the Models + endpoints page.

-7. Note that by default the Model deployments are listed, including your deployed language model and deployed flow.
-It may take some time before the deployment is listed and successfully created.
+3. Initially, the page may show only your model deployments.
+It may take some time before the deployment is listed, and even longer before it’s successfully created.

-10. View the Consume page for the endpoint, and note that it contains connection information and sample code that you can use to build a client application for your endpoint - enabling you to integrate the prompt flow solution into an application as a custom copilot.
+7. View the Consume page for the endpoint, and note that it contains connection information and sample code that you can use to build a client application for your endpoint - enabling you to integrate the prompt flow solution into an application as a generative AI application.

 • Navigate to the Azure portal at https://portal.azure.com.